chalk/chalk/readme.md

 0. All colors disabled
 1. Basic color support (16 colors)
 2. 256 color support
-3. RGB/Truecolor support (16 million colors)
+3. Truecolor support (16 million colors)

 ### chalk.supportsColor

 Detect whether the terminal [supports color](https://github.com/chalk/supports-color).
 Used internally and handled for you, but exposed for convenience.

 Can be overridden by the user with the flags `--color` and `--no-color`.
-For situations where using `--color` is not possible, add an environment variable `FORCE_COLOR` with any value to force color.
-Trumps `--no-color`.
+For situations where using `--color` is not possible, add the environment variable `FORCE_COLOR=1` to forcefully enable color or `FORCE_COLOR=0` to forcefully disable.
+The use of `FORCE_COLOR` overrides all other color support checks.

+Explicit 256/Truecolor mode can be enabled using the `--color=256` and `--color=16m` flags, respectively.

 ## Styles